About the RLS Foundation

 The Foundation continually strives to be the most reputable source of information on RLS.
 Our renowned Scientific and Medical Advisory Board, composed of leading RLS experts from all over the world, has written several publications on the diagnosis and treatment of RLS.

 Through Research, Find a Cure

-The Foundation has taken giant strides to further RLS research, funding grants for over 40 research projects totalling over $1.6 million.
+The Foundation has taken giant strides to further RLS research, funding grants for 45 research projects totaling nearly $1.8 million.